 Pay Prep Fees With Your Refund

 TaxSlayer allows all customers to deduct TaxSlayer’s prep fees, including those for state returns, from their federal refunds.
-The one-time fee is $25.
+The one-time fee is $25, subject to change.

 Link to IRS Refund Tracker

 You can access the IRS’s Refund Status system directly from TaxSlayer’s homepage, by clicking the “Where’s My Refund?” link in the bottom navigation bar.